What is a 1031 Exchange?

 Ninety-Five Percent Exception.
 The investor may identify an unlimited number of properties regardless of the combined fair market value, as long as the like-kind properties acquired totals at least ninety-five percent (95%) of the fair market value of all identified properties.

-Investors purchasing real property which is being constructed must identify the real property and the improvements in as much detail as possible at the time the identification is made.
+Investors purchasing real property that is being constructed must identify the real property and the improvements in as much detail as possible at the time the identification is made.

 Lastly, investors who intend to acquire less than a 100% ownership interest in the like-kind property should specify their ownership interest to the QI.